Introduction to Azure Storage

 Two kinds of replication are there in Azure – Intra Stamp replication and Inter Stamp Replication.

-- Inter Stamp Replication: An asynchronous replication handled by partition layer, which helps in geo-redundancy if any disaster or calamity occurs.
-Entire delta changes are replicated to different stamps, which helps in disaster recovery.
+- Inter Stamp Replication: An asynchronous replication handled by a partition layer, which helps in geo-redundancy if any disaster or calamity occurs.

 - Intra Stamp Replication: Asynchronous replication handled by the Stamp layer.
 It ensures data redundancy during disk, server, or rack failures.
-Blocks are the unit of replication, which makes up a storage object.
+Blocks are the unit of replication that makes up a storage object.

-Apart from this, there are few other important components, which contribute to the wonderful performance of, fault tolerance of Azure storage, they are as follows:
+Apart from this, there are a few other important components which contribute to the wonderful performance of fault tolerance of Azure storage; they are as follows:

 - Read Load Balance